Skip To Content

 2 min read

 Like the USPTO, CIPO has seen significant changes in trademark law in recent years.
 The 2019 Trademarks Act changed registration terms, brought Canadian trademarks into the Madrid Protocol, removed the use requirement for registration, and more.
-Join us on Thursday, June 8 at 4:00pm (ET) for a webinar where Gowling partner Paula Clancy for an overview of recent Canadian legislation and litigation and a discussion of how the changes are likely to affect trademark practice there and in the US.
-In particular, she’ll address:
+During this webinar, Gowling partner Paula Clancy provides an overview of recent Canadian legislation and litigation and discusses how the changes are likely to affect trademark practice there and in the US.
+In particular, she addresses:

 • The amendments to the Canadian Trademarks Act